samehamin/general_assesmbly_dsCode/README.md

 Part 2: Feedback
 =================
 A challenge to evaluate your ability to review & debug student code while providing them with relevant feedback.

+[My Solution] I put a Markdown cell called "Instructor Note", whenever i have a note or comments about the student code. you can use it to search and find all my comments in the file "Instructor Note".